theonize/Currier/Gloss/John/John 20.md

 3) Why does he mention that John outran Peter?

+5-7) the wrappings used would have been impossible for the wearer to remove quite cutting or massive effort.
+     It is as if he simply materialized through it.

 5) John saw the burial clothes but did not enter

 6) Simon had no problem going in; was it because he knew there was no dead body? or because he didn't care about the law?